IagoLast/cartojs-react-example/README.md

   }
 ```

-since our client connects everything, the map will be updated on its own:
+Since our client connects everything, the map will be updated on its own:

 ![App with map styles updated](/img/4.png)